mobilepadawan/Swift-Projects/README.md

 ### Icons in 1.x - 2.x - 3.x

 Here is another amazing website to resolve the multiple resolutions for the icons in your native iOS App: https://www.appicon.co/.

+# Weather App

+The classic weather App built in all the programming languages, also here, in Swift UI.

+I'm implementing the (SF Icons)[https://developer.apple.com/sf-symbols/] the default icons used in major of iOS apps.